-In the previous package we implemented a source() method that fetched the source code from github.
-An alternative approach would be embedding the source code into the package recipe, so it is self-contained and it doesn't require to fetch code from external origins when it is necessary to build from sources.
+1. Using the exports sources attribute of the conanfile to exporting all the source code together with the recipe.
+This way it is self-contained and it doesn't require to fetch code from external origins when it is necessary to build from sources.
+It could be considered as a "snapshot" of the source code.